GrACE: Generation using Associated Code Edits: Associated Code Updates

+We next make a few remarks about the problem formulation above.
 First, the $n-1$ versions $v_0, v_1, \ldots, v_{n-2}$ need not necessarily match the history of the underlying source code file.
 The actual historical versions can be different, and in fact, in the formulation above, it is not the complete versions themselves, but the edits $\Delta^i$ that are used in the prediction task.
 The only version that is important here is the current version $v_{n-1}$.

-Second, the edits $\Delta^1, \Delta^2, \ldots,\Delta^m$ above are treated as an unordered set in the above formulation.
-In reality, these edits could have been applied in any order, but we do not differentiate between the different orders when considering the associated edit update task.
-These two remarks together mean that when we are collecting past edits to make future predictions using our approach, we do not require time-stamped history of the source file.
-In fact, we do not need to have all past versions of the source code file.
-We just need the edits at some level of granularity.
 Furthermore, the set of $m$ past edits need not even be the exhaustive set of {\em{all}} temporally consecutive edits; they could be a subset of the edits that have been performed so far.
+Hence, $\Delta^i$ doesn't necessarily have to be $\delta_{i-1, i}$.

-Third, the edits are allowed to be spatially far away from each other and from the target locations $\locations$ in Version $v_{n-1}$.
-While it is very likely that an edit $\Delta^i$ that modifies locations close to the target locations $\locations$ will be relevant and useful to include in the set $m$ of edits, there could be edits that happen farther away from the locations $\locations$ that may also be relevant.
-Our problem formulation makes no assumption on spatial locality of edits in contrast to the EditCompletion task in~\cite{c3po}.
+Second, the edits are allowed to be spatially far away from each other and from the target locations $\locations$ in Version $v_{n-1}$.
+While an edit $\Delta^i$ that modifies locations close to the target locations $\locations$ is likely to be useful to include in the set $m$ of edits, edits farther away from $\locations$ may also be relevant.
+We makes no assumption on spatial locality of edits in contrast to the EditCompletion task in~\cite{c3po}.